barkesh/3-tier-azure-vmdr/README.md

 **Alireza Barkesh**

 A passionate and driven software developer with a strong focus on backend technologies and cybersecurity.
-I am actively pursuing an ambitious 3-year learning roadmap to build deep expertise at the intersection of secure software development and modern cloud infrastructure.

 [My LinkedIn Profile](https://www.linkedin.com/in/barkesh) | [My GitHub Profile](https://github.com/barkesh)